The traditional process of developing applications for business process automation is often a lengthy one.

 There are several notable advantages of low-code/no-code application development for businesses in comparison to traditional methods.
 The main advantages that low-code and no-code platforms provide businesses can be described with a few key words: simplicity, speed, and agility.

 As stated before, low-code/no-code app development is a simpler and shorter process compared to traditional methods in almost every way.
-Understanding how to build apps using a low-code/no-code platform is easier thanks to drag and drop features, each stage of development is simpler, and fewer resources are required.
+Understanding how to build apps or employ code-less web automation using a low-code/no-code platform is easier thanks to drag and drop features, each stage of development is simpler, and fewer resources are required.
 Its simplicity is what allows any employee within a company to begin creating their own solutions as well as reducing or often eliminating the amount of skilled personnel required throughout development.